top of page

 Comfort eating is a behavior that many of us are familiar with.
 It involves eating food for emotional reasons, rather than out of hunger.
 While it can be a way to cope with stress or sadness, it can also lead to unhealthy eating habits and weight gain.
 But what is the biology behind comfort eating, and how can we stop it?

-At its core, comfort eating is a response to stress.
+At its core, comfort eating is a stress response.
 When we experience stress, our bodies release hormones like cortisol and adrenaline.
 These hormones can trigger cravings for high-calorie, sugary foods.
 This is because our bodies are trying to get a quick burst of energy to help us cope with the stress.

 Comfort eating can also be linked to our brain chemistry.
 When we eat sugary or fatty foods, our brains release dopamine, which is a neurotransmitter associated with pleasure and reward.
 This can lead to a cycle of comfort eating, as we seek out the pleasure of eating these foods.